 Anne Burke is a librarian and an educator, focusing on the undergraduate experience at NC State.
 She works with students and faculty to promote awareness and use of library resources that give students an edge in their academic and co-curricular pursuits.

 Dr. Matthew Cooper is a Teaching Associate Professor in the Department of Chemical and Biomolecular Engineering at NC State University where he teaches courses in Material and Energy Balances, Unit Operations, Transport Phenomena and Mathematical/Computational Methods.
-He is the recipient of numerous teaching and pedagogical research awards, including the NCSU Outstanding Teacher Award, ASEE Southeastern Section Outstanding New Teacher Award, 2013 and 2017 ASEE Joseph J. Martin Awards for Best Conference Paper, and ASEE Chemical Engineering Division Raymond W. Fahien Award.
+He is the recipient of numerous teaching and pedagogical research awards, including the NCSU Outstanding Teacher Award, NCSU Alumni Distinguished Undergraduate Professor Award, ASEE Chemical Engineering Division Raymond W. Fahien Award, and the 2013 and 2017 ASEE Joseph J. Martin Awards for Best Conference Paper.
 Dr. Cooper’s research interests include effective teaching, conceptual and inductive learning, and integrating writing and speaking into the curriculum and professional ethics.

-Dr. Sarah Heckman is a Teaching Associate Professor and Assistant Director of Undergraduate Programs with the Department of Computer Science.
-She is also a three time graduate of Computer Science at NC State, and received her PhD in August of 2009.
-Dr. Heckman received the NC State University Outstanding Teacher Award and the Alumni Association Outstanding Teacher Award as a representative of the College of Engineering in Spring 2015.
+Dr. Sarah Heckman is a Teaching Professor and Director of Undergraduate Programs with the Department of Computer Science.
+She is also a three-time graduate of Computer Science at NC State, and received her PhD in August of 2009.
+Dr. Heckman is an Alumni Association Distinguished Undergraduate Professor and received the NC State University Outstanding Teacher Award as a representative of the College of Engineering in Spring 2015.
 She is a member of the Academy of Outstanding Teachers at NC State.
 Dr. Heckman teaches several of the core courses in software engineering and programming languages.
 Her research interests are in computer science education and software engineering.
 As a graduate student, she was a three-time recipient of the IBM PhD Fellowship.